 Step 1: Identify Your Time Frame and Your Expected Income During that Time Frame

 The first thing you need to do is to define the time frame you want to budget to and the amount of income you expect to have during that time frame.
 I get paid every two weeks so I budget for a four week period of time.

 Get paid on the 1st and 15th, or once a month?
 Your time frame can be a calendar month.
 Work on commission so your income fluctuates?
 Look back over the past six to twelve months and figure out an average monthly income.
 In those months where you make more than average, put the extra in a separate account so you have something to draw on during your leaner months.

 Step 2: Identify Your Fixed Expenses

 The next thing is to identify all your monthly bills.
 At the beginning of my debt free journey, here were all the bills I needed to budget for during my four week budget cycle:

 - Cell Phone

 - American Express

-- College Fund for my Niece and Nephew, partial costs of my Niece’s tuition
+- College Fund for my Niece and Nephew, partial costs of my Niece’s grade school tuition

 - Car Insurance